-Occupational Hand Dermatitis in Healthcare - Development and Evaluation of an Online Learning and Self-Screening Program
+Occupational Hand Dermatitis in Healthcare - Development and Evaluation of an Online Learning and Self-screening Program

 What's the challenge?

-Workers exposed to wet work are at an increased risk for occupational contact dermatitis and may benefit from screening to detect early disease.
+Healthcare workers exposed to wet work are at an increased risk for occupational contact dermatitis and may benefit from screening to detect early disease.

-What are we doing?
+What have we done?

 What have we found?